-44 Ideas for an RV Window Makeover
+44 Ideas for New RV Window Treatments

 This post may contain affiliate links.

-How to Remove Your Existing Window Treatments
+How to Remove Your Existing RV Window Treatments

 Factory-installed valances are often bulky and can even block parts of your windows.
 For most window makeovers, RV owners remove the window treatments altogether.
 (Skip down to #15 to see examples of valance makeovers that don’t require breaking out the power tools!)